 Filing for divorce in Florida can sometimes be a long and expensive process.
 However, an uncontested divorce in Florida can be completed much quicker and less costly than a contested divorce.
-Florida Law Advisers offers a low cost, flat-fee divorce for an uncontested divorce.
-To receive a free, confidential quote, contact Florida Law Advisers to speak with a divorce attorney in Tampa.
+Florida Law Advisers, P.A., offers a low cost, flat-fee divorce for an uncontested divorce.
+To receive a free, confidential quote, contact Florida Law Advisers, P.A., to speak with a divorce attorney in Tampa.

 What Is An Uncontested Divorce?

 In an uncontested divorce, the couple reaches a full agreement on the terms of the divorce before filing the case.
 If the case requires a judge to intervene, it must follow the traditional divorce procedure.
 If the parties agree on 99% of the issues, it will still be considered contested because there is 1% left for the judge to decide.
 If a Judge needs to get involved, the divorce is classified as contested.